gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Value Selector

-The value selector has the form `[<criteria>]` where `<criteria>` is a comma-delimited collection of individual criteria, each of which is described below.
+The value selector has the form `[<criteria>]` where `<criteria>` is a comma-delimited collection of one or more criteria.
-At least one criterion MUST be supplied.
+Each criterion is defined below.

 ~~~~ anbf
 value-selector = "[" S list-entry 1*(S "," S list-entry) S "]"